PanLiyuan/hyper-protect-dbaas/cli.md

 #### Description

-Stops an instance (that is, a replication meber of the cluster).
+Stops an instance (that is, a replication member of the cluster).

 #### Usage